Supertext/SuperScript.ExternalFile/README.md

 in general, is in providing a storage means for the files and an implementation of `SuperScript.Modifiers.ModifierBase` which is the object that does the relocation.

-`SuperScript.ExternalFile` also includes handlers for handling the HTTP request for the seperate file.
+`SuperScript.ExternalFile` also includes handlers for handling the HTTP request for the separate file.

-Furthermore, `SuperScript.ExternalFile` also comes with a web interface for monitoring and managing the store where the seperate files live.
+Furthermore, `SuperScript.ExternalFile` also comes with a web interface for monitoring and managing the store where the separate files live.

 _**IMPORTANT NOTE:**_ A future version of `SuperScript.ExternalFile` will have the intelligence to delete the files once their lifetime has run.
 Until then, the files need to be manually deleted.